flopp999/Scriptable-OnePower/README.md

 ## 💡 Tips

 - Add the widget to your home screen by long-pressing, tapping **Edit Home Screen**, then tapping **+** to add a new widget.
-- Select **Scriptable**, choose the size, and link it to your saved script.
+- Select **Scriptable**, choose large size, and link it to your saved script.

 ---